minus5/svckit/example/README.md

 ```
 kill -s USR1 70854
 ```
 Second takes over the lead, first one is waiting.
-Send the signal to other,e .g.:
+Send the signal to current leader,e .g.:
 ```
 kill -s USR1 70862
 ```
-And repeat couple times.
+Roles will switch again: First takes over the lead back, second one is waiting.

 ## Http interface example